Almarch/lycaste/README.md

 docker exec -t id456 psql -U admin -d db_dev -f /backup.sql
 ```

 ## Wordpress

-A wordpress image is also used in order to support the website design, at the adress draft.lycaste.eu.
+A wordpress image is also used in order to support the website design.
 It is behind ufw and only a few IPs have access to it.

 ## Database access